-For Full Details on becoming a new Leader or to complete forms for Returning/New Leaders or Member enrollment please click the button below!
+For Full Details on becoming a New Volunteer or to complete forms for Returning/New Volunteers or Member enrollment please click the button below!

-The 4-H PEI program is anchored by the dedicated volunteer leaders guiding our members bringing enthusiasm, knowledge, skills and energy to our program year after year.
+The 4-H PEI program is anchored by the dedicated volunteers guiding our members bringing enthusiasm, knowledge, skills and energy to our program year after year.

-You do not need to be an 'expert' to be a 4-H leader; you only need enthusiasm and a desire to make a positive impact in a child's life.
+You do not need to be an 'expert' to be a 4-H Volunteer or Project Leader; you only need enthusiasm and a desire to make a positive impact in a child's life.
 Parents, caregivers and community members all play a critical role in volunteering with the program to support our members.

 There are more than 280 volunteer 4-H leaders in Prince Edward Island sharing their time and talents to help members "Learn to do by Doing."

 4-H Leaders advise and support club members in developing and strengthening skills that encourage our youth grow and become effective leaders in their communities.

 At 4-H PEI, we have so many rewarding volunteer opportunities, there is one to suit everyone.